ploomber/ploomber/README.rst

     pip install "ploomber[all]"

-Note that installing everything will attemp to install pygraphviz, which depends on graphviz, you have to install that first:
+Note that installing everything will attempt to install pygraphviz, which depends on graphviz, you have to install that first:

 .. code-block:: shell